buildbot/buildbot/master/docs/relnotes/index.rst

 * When no arguments are used ``buildbot checkconfig`` now uses :file:`buildbot.tac` to locate the master config file.

+* `buildbot.util.flatten` now correctly flattens arbitrarily nested lists.
+  `buildbot.util.flattened_iterator` provides an iterable over the collection which may be more efficient for extremely large lists.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~